jack-dinsmore/mnist-server-grpc/README.md

 # How to deploy the server
+## Deploying on your local machine

+Simply run *server.py*, change the text of *IP.txt* to `localhost`, and run any client you want.

+## Deploying on a Google Kubernetes Cluster
 **Requirements:** You must have the `gcloud` command installed on your system.
 To do this, you may use (Google's tutorial) on how to install `gcloud` on your personal computer, or you can use the google cloud shell which you can get by clicking the **>_** icon in the upper right corner of the google cloud console.
 This should have `gcloud` installed.
 If you are using the cloud console, you must clone this repository to your system there.
 1. Create a Google Cloud Kubernetes Cluster
     1. Open the menu in the upper left corner of the Google Cloud console and select **Kubernetes Engine>Clusters**.
 Then select **Create Cluster**.